Hasibul-Hasan-Git/Hasibul-Hasan-Git/README.md

 ## 🔍 About Me

-- 🎓 Background in data analysis, statistics, and programming.
+- 🎓 Background - CSE, IUBAT
 - 📊 Skilled in data wrangling, exploratory data analysis, and data visualization.
-- 🛠️ Proficient in Python, SQL, and tools like Excel and Tableau.
+- 🛠️ Proficient in Python, SQL, and tools like Excel and Tableau and C++
 - 📈 Interested in learning and implementing machine learning techniques to enhance data analysis.

 ## 🚀 Projects and Contributions